 INSTRUCTIONS

 - In small batches, and without crowding the pan, sear chicken thighs in the bacon fat.
-If more fat is needed, add olive or canola oil to the pan.
+Add olive or canola oil to the pan if more fat is needed.
 Place seared chicken in a medium bowl.
 (Don’t worry if it is not cooked through).

 - Reduce heat to medium and add butter, onion, celery, and carrots—season with salt, pepper, rosemary, thyme, and sage.
 Cook until vegetables have softened (about 6-8 minutes).